danteto/spring-boot-jwt/README.md

 - Delete employee

 JWT token is available from the following endpoint:
-/users/signin with username and password
+- /users/signin - get Jwt token (with username and password)
+- /users/signup - add user